This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Trouble Shooting Problems When Making Bokashi

-During the process of fermentation, your Bokashi bin content will create a range of bacteria and fungi spores.
-The effective organisms that include lactic acid bacteria (yogurt), yeast, and a form of algae, will prevent the content from putrifying (rotting).
+During fermentation, your Bokashi bin content will create a range of bacteria and fungi spores.
+The effective organisms, including lactic acid bacteria (yogurt), yeast, and a form of algae, will prevent the content from putrifying (rotting).
 There should be no foul smells.

 Below is a list of things that may be cause for disaster.